 Through our work with educators, we have noted several practices that speak to how they foster academic success with their historically resilient students.
-It is important to note that these educators highlighted the interwoven nature of high-quality instructional materials (HQIM) and teacher practices in fostering academic success in students.
+It is important to note that these educators highlighted the interwoven nature of high-quality instructional materials (HQIM) and teacher practices in fostering student learning and academic growth and success.
 Below, we provide some examples of how educators have engaged standards-aligned instructional materials in service of culturally relevant instruction and an expanded definition of academic success.

 Teachers who embrace cultural relevance believe that historically resilient students have what it takes to succeed, hold high expectations for them, reaffirm their humanity, and create opportunities to experience learning growth.
 For example, in a conversation with one of the educators, she noted that:

 “We need to make sure that our actions as educators are never putting barriers in front of students, and in fact, we are pushing them to shatter glass ceilings, regardless of any label that society may put on them.
 I think my purpose [as an educator] is to make sure that all of our students succeed beyond our expectations, but especially our students of color who usually are counted out of advanced classes and advanced opportunities.”

 Teachers we spoke to know where their students’ strengths and areas of weakness are and use them as a starting point when teaching.
 This deep knowledge of students is based on a genuine commitment to students’ academic success and requires an investment in every student in the classroom.
 For example, one teacher described her interactions with students during a math lesson.
 She noted that: